Updated 26 Feb 18

 SharePoint Online and On-Premises both have a list of infrastructure requirements and prerequisites that you’ll need to have, but there will be less for the Online version.
 Part of your monthly per user payment in the Online space goes toward shifting that burden from your site to Microsoft’s data centers.

-That said, it’s important to take a look and make sure you have or can get what you need for the deployment.
+That said, it’s important to take a look and be certain that you have or can get what you need for the deployment.

 Microsoft has a precise list of full requirements for prerequisites and operating systems that you can view, but we’ve chosen a few of the most important for our list below: